amirkdv/biseqt/README.md

       clear effect is not yet observed in simulations.
 Fixing this would require that `libalign` accept content-dependent scores for indels which is feasible but not trivial.
-    * Demanding global alignments in each window during seed expansion is too restrictive.
-As a toy example, consider the region immediately following a seed to be `AAAAGTGTGTAAAA` and `AAAAAAA` and suppose we have a window size of 8.
-Fixing this requires introducing two new kinds of alignment:
-      * start anchored and required to hit the end of frame in at least one sequence,
-      * end anchored and required to hit the beginning of frame in at least one sequence.
     * An overlap graph must satisfy two consistency criteria:
       * it is a DAG, and
       * for any vertex *u* in it, any pair of outgoing (incoming) neighbors of